 Applicants should review the Higher Degree by Research minimum entry requirements.

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 Additional essential selection criteria specific to this project:

 - Advanced understanding of statistics and experience in using statistical software package R

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Lieke Scheepers, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Lieke Scheepers to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.